Ranking the 44 first-team signings Rafa Benitez made at Liverpool

 22. Ryan Babel

-It’s strange to think the 32-year-old Babel that was relegated with Fulham last season would arguably have been more useful to Liverpool than the 20-year-old Babel they signed from Ajax in 2007.
+It’s strange to think the 32-year-old Babel that was relegated with Fulham in 2019 would arguably have been more useful to Liverpool than the 20-year-old Babel they signed from Ajax in 2007.

 21. Robbie Fowler